sreeramRJ/airline_booking_prediction_classification/README_4.md

   * `iata_code` - IATA code of the airport
   * `lat` - latitude in floating point format
   * `lon` - longitude in floating point format

-## Tasks

-Your code needs to do the following:

-- data preparation:
-  - calculate the geographic distance between origins and destinations
-  - convert raw data to a format suitable for the classification task
-- feature_engineering:
-  - based on the given input data, compute and justify three features of your choice that are relevant for predicting converters
-- experimental design:
-  - split data into test and training sets in a meaningful way
-- model:
-  - a classifier of your choice that predicts the conversion-likelihood of a user

-Use your best judgment to define rules and logic to compute each feature.
-Don't forget to comment your code!

-## Deliverables

-Code & comments that satisfy the tasks and demonstrate your coding style in Python or R. In addition, instructions on how to run your code.

-We'll be evaluating the quality of your code, communication, and general solution design.
-We won't evaluate the actual performance of your model.